 Location: Selby Road, Negombo

-Opening Hours: 4:00 AM to 8:00 PM (closed on Sundays)
+Opening Hours: 2:00 AM to 9:00 PM

 Local Fishermen on Negombo beach in Sri Lanka throw out their fishing nets in the air, clean and pack them together for tomorrow’s early catch.
 Opportunistic seagulls and crows touchdown the beach and hover in the sky, urgently looking for fresh fishy snacks.
-The wind sweeps up the sand from the tropical beach next to Negombo fish market and gently scratches the skin whilst walking.
+The wind sweeps up the sand from the tropical beach next to the Negombo fish market complex and gently scratches the skin whilst walking.

-Local Negombo fish market
+The local Negombo fish market

-In an early moment of the morning, the local Negombo fish market opens and so does the fishy smell sweep up as freshly caught fish gets hauled to be sold in the market.
+In an early moment of the morning, the local Negombo fish market complex opens and so does the fishy smell sweep up as freshly caught fish gets hauled to be sold in the market.
 It’s quiet, still.
 The real action happens early around 4 – 5 a.m, right after the fresh catch for which local fishermen have been working hard since after midnight.

-The sight of the ocean next to Negombo fish market gives a feeling of peace.
+The sight of the ocean next to the Negombo fish market gives a feeling of peace.
 The sun shines bright and gives a tropical touch to the atmosphere.
-Negombo fish market is located in the area next to Negombo fort on the beach.
+The Negombo fish market complex is located in the area next to the fort on the beach.
 You will be able to buy loads of seafood there varying from raw shrimps to fresh squids.
 I liked the market a lot, that’s the reason also why I listed it in my top 5 of Sri Lanka flea markets.

 Huge coconut fiber mats decorate the sandy beach close to the Negombo fish markets.
-The fish on the mats is dried using an ancient method of open air drying.
+The fish on the mats is dried using an ancient method of open-air drying.
 The dry wind and radiant sun remove all the water from the fish and it gives the catch a longer expiration date for storage.
 After the fresh catch, they lay out the fish on the beach and come flip it over after a few hours.

 When I was staying in Kandy we often ate dried fish mixed up with rice and curry on a banana leaf.

 Negombo fish market is a unique and cool place in the country to visit on your backpacking trip.
 It’s one of the most authentic fresh fish markets in Sri Lanka.
-It’s a most recommended place to visit for when you find yourself in the area.
+It’s the most recommended place to visit when you find yourself in the area.
 Hence, if you like easy-priced, but high-quality seafood and fresh fish.